yakovdan/tinyrun/README.md

 # tinyrun
-A simple python VM experiment
+A simple python VM experiment.
+At present, there is just a single hardcoded program available.